By Chris du Toit

 Using SQL MDS to manage BI reference data is simply a no-brainer, especially if you are already licensed for SQL Server Enterprise or BI Edition.
 Even if you are running standard edition or a non-SQL Server RDBMS, the list price for SQL Server BI Edition is below US$10,000 which is considerably less than the time and money organisations spend trying to address the issues mentioned above.

-If you are interested in deploying SQL MDS feel free to send me an email.
+If you are interested in deploying SQL MDS feel free to contact us.

 Chris du Toit is a Lead Consultant at Stellar.